 This squash cultivar of the winter variety Cucurbita pepo is safe for your goats to eat with a few common-sense caveats.
 Our guide will give you the rundown on what pumpkins have to offer your goats and how you should give it to them to minimize any concerns.

 Pumpkin has a lot going for it from a nutritional perspective.
-It’s low in calories and fat so that it won’t contribute much toward obesity.
+It’s low in calories and fat so it won’t contribute much toward obesity.
 It’s high in vitamins A and C, along with riboflavin.
 This fruit is also a rich source of potassium and phosphorus.
 All of these make pumpkin an excellent supplement to the vitamins and minerals that the forage you give your goats supplies.

-The fiber content of canned makes it beneficial for animals that experience GI distress.
+The fiber content of canned pumpkin makes it beneficial for animals that experience GI distress.
 Pumpkin is mainly water.
 That’s a good thing for these animals.
 While they are efficient at balancing their body stores, they can become dangerously dehydrated if they lose just 10%.
 That’s why you should always have plenty of fresh water available for your goats at all times.

 Some foods vary in how safe they are for animals in general.
 That’s not the case with pumpkins.
 They are well tolerated by a wide range of species.
-Until produce like rhubarb, there aren’t any toxic parts to the plants that would raise a red flag.
+Unlike produce like rhubarb, there aren’t any toxic parts to the plants that would raise a red flag.
 The only things that warrant further discussion are the types of pumpkins and the seeds.

 Seeds and Cucurbitacins